awsdocs/amazon-athena-user-guide/doc_source/athena-prebuilt-data-connectors-elasticsearch.md

-# Amazon Athena Elasticsearch Connector<a name="athena-prebuilt-data-connectors-elasticsearch"></a>
+# Amazon Athena OpenSearch Connector<a name="athena-prebuilt-data-connectors-elasticsearch"></a>

-The Amazon Athena Elasticsearch connector enables Amazon Athena to communicate with your Elasticsearch instances so that you can use SQL to query your Elasticsearch data\.
-This connector works with the Amazon Elasticsearch Service or any Elasticsearch\-compatible endpoint that is configured with Elasticsearch version 7\.0 or higher\.
+The Amazon Athena OpenSearch connector enables Amazon Athena to communicate with your OpenSearch instances so that you can use SQL to query your OpenSearch data\.
+This connector works with the Amazon OpenSearch Service or any OpenSearch\-compatible endpoint that is configured with OpenSearch version 7\.0 or higher\.

-For information about configuration options, databases and tables, data types, deployment, and performance considerations, see [Amazon Athena Elasticsearch Connector](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-elasticsearch) on GitHub\.
+For information about configuration options, databases and tables, data types, deployment, and performance considerations, see [Amazon Athena OpenSearch Connector](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-elasticsearch) on GitHub\.